LindsayHill/LindsayHill.github.io/_pages/about.md

 This is my general disclaimer, and applies to all my posts.
 Should I have anything more specific to add in relation to any specific post, I will add it to that post.

-As of May 2015, I work for Brocade as a Product Manager.
-In October 2017, my Business Unit was sold to Extreme Networks.
-I will strive to maintain balance in anything I write here, but you can assume that there will be some level of bias.
-I may also be constrained in what I can say about Brocade, Extreme or its competitors.
+I used to work for Brocade, then got acquired by Extreme Networks.
+I no longer work for Extreme, but I may still be constrained in what I can say about Brocade and/or Extreme.

 I have never been paid for anything I write on this site, nor have I been unduly influenced by any vendor.
 Of course, this does not mean that vendors have not tried their best to ensure that I see their products in a favourable light!
 I am grateful for the assistance I have been given, and help in trying to answer my questions.